Inventory-Managment-Collective/inventory-management-app/README.md

 - Navigate to the home page to view recent activity and explore shared recipes.
 - Create a new recipe by clicking the "Create New Recipe" button.
 - Update or delete your existing recipes from the "Your Recipes" page.
+- Create, update and delete ingredients from your ingredients list.
+Users can add to their inventory ingredints with just the click of a button.
 - Update your profile picture, username, and about section in the profile settings.

 ## API Structure 🌐